xataio/pgstream/README.md

 # :otter: pgstream - Postgres replication with DDL changes

-`pgstream` is an open source command-line tool and library that offers postgres replication with DDL changes to any provided output.
+`pgstream` is an open source CDC command-line tool and library that offers postgres replication support with DDL changes to any provided output.

 ## Features